khushig159/ai-financial-report-deconstructor/README.md

 - **PDF Export** → Clean, text-based, structured PDF with all sections.
 - **Smart History** → Every report uploaded is stored in MongoDB and linked to a ticker.
 Enables auto-comparison with past filings.

+**NOTE**: This website is not responsive yet, future enhancements yet to be done, BUT it is fully functional so you can use it without any hesitation
 ---

 ## 🛠️ Tech Stack